OBarronCS/seabox/README.md

     Useful when using base distro images where it is not preinstalled.
     Defaults to prompt to install.

---passwordless-sudo <true/false>
+--unsafe-setup-passwordless-sudo <true/false>
     Setup passwordless sudo access for user in container.
     Note the security implications - this means software running in the container has passwordless access to root.
+    WARNING: Root in the container can modify the host system.
+Enabling this means passwordless escalation to root on the host for programs in the container.
     Implies --no-password.
     Defaults to false.
 ```